polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 schedule time will be calculated.
 This is to avoid exhausting the server due to misconfigured tasks, and/or flooding the server with tasks.

+You can see the entire documentation for the task scheduler [here](/documentation/magic.lambda.scheduler/).

 * [Documentation](/documentation/)